Ariana Grande: Public image

-With a large following on social media, Grande is one of the most influential celebrities on the internet.
-As of 2025, her YouTube channel has over 56 million subscribers, making her among the third-most-subscribed female solo act and fourth-most-subscribed woman on the platform.
-Her music videos have been viewed a total of over 29 billion times, with eight of them reaching over one billion views; two of them have surpassed over two billion views, with Grande's highest-viewed video having over 2.3 billion views on YouTube.
-Her Spotify profile has over 106 million followers, making her the sixth-most-followed artist and third-most-followed woman.
-She is the sixth-most-followed individual on Instagram, and was the first woman to surpass 150 million and 200 million followers on the platform.
-She was the most-followed woman on the platform from February 2019 to January 2022.
+With a large following on social media, Grande is one of the most influential celebrities on the Internet.
+As of August 2026, she is the third-most-subscribed female solo act and fourth-most-subscribed woman on YouTube, with over 58 million subscribers.
+Her channel has received over 31 billion views, and eight of her music videos have over one billion views.
+Two of them have surpassed two billion views, with her highest-viewed video having over 2.4 billion views.
+Her Spotify profile has over 115 million followers, making her the eighth-most-followed artist and third-most-followed woman.
+On Instagram, Grande was the most-followed woman from February 2019 to January 2022 and was the first woman to surpass 200 million followers.
+She is the sixth-most-followed individual on the platform.
 In December 2021, Grande deleted her Twitter account, which was one of the most-followed accounts on the platform.
-She explained that she "always wanted to say things to [her] fans that were meant for just [her] fans [...] sometimes it would travel in a way that it wasn't intended to [...] where people who don't speak our language would kind of become involved in a weird, strange way.
-I think I was just so sensitive [and] it started taking toll on my relationship to work.
-I wanted to prioritize being an artist and having a healthy relationship to my fans and to art".
-However, she stated that she is "very much [an] 'on the internet' person".
+She explained that "it started taking [a] toll on my relationship to work.
+I wanted to prioritize being an artist and having a healthy relationship to my fans and to art."

-Often regarded as a pop icon and triple threat entertainer, wax figures of Grande are found at Madame Tussauds museums in various cities around the world, including New York City, Orlando, Florida, Amsterdam, Bangkok, Sydney, Berlin, London, Vienna, Hollywood, Hong Kong, and Blackpool.
+Often regarded as a pop icon and triple threat entertainer, wax figures of Grande are found at Madame Tussauds museums in various cities around the world, including New York City, Orlando, Amsterdam, Bangkok, Sydney, Berlin, London, Vienna, Hollywood, Hong Kong, and Blackpool.